 We’ve found 30 recipes from bloggers around the Web that pump up popcorn’s nutritional profile.
 Made with a dash of butter, topped with cinnamon sugar, or mixed into a sweet and salty combo, there’s a tasty option for every craving.
 Better still, we’re pairing each variation with our recommendation for a film to watch along with it.

 Out of apples?
 Inept with an oven?
 No worries; you can still have all the flavors of the traditional baked treat—just pack it into a batch of popcorn instead of piled into a crust.
 With triglyceride-lowering cinnamon, apple pie spice, and vanilla, the recipe maintains all the flavors of the original while a touch of stevia keeps it sugar-free.
 Better yet, once your popcorn is popped, the whole thing takes less than 30 seconds to put together, making it easy as… well, pie!

 Coconut flakes—armed with cholesterol-lowering soluble fiber—get toasty in an oven before joining a generous heap of vegan chocolate chips and stevia-sweetened, freshly popped corn.
 If a macaroon and a chocolate chip cookie had a health-conscious baby, we bet it would taste something like the flavors here.

 Movie: Stranger Than Fiction

 With just three whole-food ingredients, caramel popcorn just doesn’t get any easier (or healthier) than this.
-Instead of a mound of sugar dissolved into saccharine syrup, this blogger cuts the sweetness and hikes up both the protein and healthy fat content by using nut butter.
-(Tip: Choose the all-natural kind to avoid any added trans fats).
+Instead of a mound of sugar dissolved into saccharine syrup, this blogger cuts the sweetness by using maple syrup instead of tons of sugar.